OpenTTD/OpenTTD/CONTRIBUTING.md

 Guidelines for bug reports:

-0. Please don't report issues with games where you changed NewGRFs.
+0. Please don't report issues with games where you changed NewGRFs mid-game.
+(This can be verified with the `gamelog` console command in-game.)

-1. Please don't report issues with modified versions of OpenTTD (patchpacks and similar).
+1. Please don't report issues with modified versions of OpenTTD (patchpacks, unofficial ports, and similar).

-2. **Use the GitHub issue search** --- check if the issue has already been reported.
+2. **Use the GitHub issue search** — check if the issue has already been reported.

-3. **Check if the issue has been fixed** --- try to reproduce it using the latest `nightly` build of OpenTTD, available from https://www.openttd.org
+3. **Check if the issue has been fixed** — try to reproduce it using the latest `nightly` build of OpenTTD, available from https://www.openttd.org

-4. **Isolate the problem** --- ideally create reproduceable steps with an attached savegame and screenshots.
+4. **Isolate the problem** — ideally create reproducible steps with an attached savegame and screenshots.
 Try to use few or no NewGRFs, AIs etc if possible.

 A good bug report shouldn't leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.